noahehall/theBookOfNoah/_aws.md

     + are stateful, if you give http access out, that means http access in
   - subnet network access control lists (ACL): can span subnets and availability zones
     + are stateless: if you give http access in, you have manually allow http access out
+  - route table: specifies how packets are forwarded between the subnets within a VPC, the internet, and a VPN connection
-  - route table: defines wether a subnet is public/private
+    + defines wether a subnet is public/private
-    - can span subnets and availability zones
+    + can span subnets and availability zones
   - default VPC: are automatically available in every region around the world with no configuration so you can immediately deploy
     + they are all public (internet accessible) subnets
     + each EC2 instance will have a public and private ip address